Stability of Ricci de Turck flow on Singular Spaces: Tangential stability of conical manifolds

 or one of the following spaces:

 On the other hand it is unstable if $G/K$ is $\mathbb{CP}^p, \mathbb{HP}^p$, $p\geq2$, one of the (real, complex and quaternionic) Grasmannians

 or one of the following spaces:

-\end{thm} \begin{rem}This theorem shows that the sphere is the only example in this class which is tangentially stable but not strictly tangentially stable. \end{rem} \begin{proof} We analyse the tables $2$ and $3$ in \cite{Kro17b}.
+\end{thm} \begin{remark}This theorem shows that the sphere is the only example in this class which is tangentially stable but not strictly tangentially stable. \end{remark} \begin{proof} We analyse the tables $2$ and $3$ in \cite{Kro17b}.
 In table 2, we have to check, which of the Lie groups $G$ are (strictly) stable (which means $\Delta_E|_{TT}\geq0$, resp.\ $\Delta_E|_{TT}>0$) and for which all non-zero eigenvalues $\lambda$ of the Laplacian satisfy the condition $\lambda\geq 2(\dimn(G)+1)$ (resp.\ $>$) or equivalently,

 (resp.\ $>$).
 Here, $\Lambda$ is the eigenvalue $\lambda$ normalized by the Einstein constant $\dimn(G)-1$.
 By checking these conditions, we obtain the following table:

 In the case of irreducible rank-$1$ symmetric spaces of compact type, an analogous argumentation yields the following table: